-I started this blog two years ago when I decided to document my experiences with cycling.
+I started this blog three years ago when I decided to document my experiences with cycling.
 I’ve been riding bicycles for as long as I can remember, starting with a banana-seat 3-speed when I was a kid.
 I now ride bicycles 12 months of the year.

 I live in Waterloo Region and you can find me on the roads (paved and gravel), rail trails, dirt, snow and singletrack, and I’ve cycled indoors on the velodrome track at Milton and at JoyRide indoor bike park in Toronto.

 My vision for this blog is to share my rides, experiences and destinations as well as my thoughts on cycling infrastructure and advocacy.
 On a bike, we can see the world much differently than if we’re walking or in a motorized vehicle.
 Bikes can take us long distances, while travelling at speeds that allow us to see the world around us.

 Although I’ve done some racing, I want to make this blog accessible for all levels of cycling, so I’ll blog about the events I enter, but you probably won’t find anything about “how to win” or “how to train”.